HASHSTACS-admin/STACS-SDK/README.md

 * Apache Maven 3.6

-Request from the STACS node owner the following information:
+Request from the STACS node owner (info@stacs.io) the following information:
 1. Node Public Key
 2. Node Merchant Id
 3. Node AES Key
 4. Node Gateway URL
+5. stacs-base-2.1.0.jar (placed within the lib folder in the root path)
+6. stacs-bm-2.1.1.jar (placed within the lib folder in the root path)

 You will also have to generate a keypair and will have to submit the public key to the STACS node owner.
 The private key generated will have to be entered as the `node_prikey` field in the configuration file.